-The deadline to register to vote is 15 days prior to Election Day which is Monday, October 19th.
-After that date, voters can register and vote on the same day by visiting any Polling Place - including the Registrar of Voter's office at 44 N. San Joaquin St., Third Floor, Suite 350, Stockton, 95202 during regular business hours and the hours of Voter Service Centers.
+The deadline to register to vote is 15 days prior to Election Day.
+Voters can register and vote on the same day by visiting any Polling Place - including the Registrar of Voter's office.

 Same day Conditional Voter Registration is available for Californians who miss the deadline to register to vote.
 Voters